paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-053-authorities-relating-to-the-regulation-of-foreign-missions.md

 (3) the family members or dependents of an individual described in paragraphs (1) and (2);
 and who are not nationals or permanent resident aliens of the United States.

-**(c) Waivers** The Secretary, after consultation with the Director of Central Intelligence and the Director of the Federal Bureau of Investigation, may waive application of the restrictions required by subsection (a) of this section if the Secretary determines that the national security and foreign policy interests of the United States so require.
+**(c) Waivers** The Secretary, after consultation with the Director of Central Intelligence and the Director of the Federal Bureau of Investigation, may waive application of the restrictions required by subsection (a) if the Secretary determines that the national security and foreign policy interests of the United States so require.

 **(d) Repealed.
 Pub.
 L. 103–236, title I, § 139(3), Apr.
 30, 1994, 108 Stat.
 397**